 Today we decided to clean the cushions to see if we can salvage them and put them in our garage until summer.
 Sunbrella has pretty good instructions for cleaning the fabric.

-For a heavy or very dirty cushion, in a small bucket mix
+For a heavy or very dirty cushion, mix the following ingredients in a small bucket: